-PRECAUTIONS: Before receiving cetuximab, tell your doctor or pharmacist if you are allergic to it or if you have any other allergies.
+Before receiving cetuximab, tell your doctor or pharmacist if you are allergic to it, or if you have a severe allergy to meat (such as beef, pork), or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This medication may make you drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

 Sunlight may worsen any skin reactions that may occur while you are using this drug.
 Avoid prolonged sun exposure, tanning booths, and sunlamps during treatment and for 2 months after your last treatment with cetuximab.
 Use a sunscreen and wear protective clothing when outdoors.

 This medication is not recommended for use during pregnancy.
 It may harm an unborn baby.
 It is important that men and women using this medication use reliable forms of birth control (such as condoms, birth control pills) while using this medication and for 6 months after treatment stops.

 Based on information from related drugs, cetuximab may pass into breast milk.
 Because of potential harm to the infant, breast-feeding is not recommended while using cetuximab and for 2 months after the end of treatment.
 Consult your doctor before breast-feeding.

 Erbitux - User Reviews

 Erbitux User Reviews